alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 The
 [fresh_when](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-fresh_when)
-method generates an ETag and will not render the view if that ETag matches the one send by the browser.
+method sets up the response to include an ETag.
+Furthermore, if the ETag sent by the browser matches the current ETag, the controller will not render the view, opting instead for a "304 Not Modified" empty response.

-Sometimes it makes sense to scope the ETag, for instance, to a particular authenticated user.
-That way, one user's cached content is never shown to a different user (which would potentially be a security vulnerability!).
+Sometimes it makes sense to use additional information when generating the ETag, for instance, to scope the ETag to the currently logged in user.
+Otherwise, cached content may be reused for a different user (an information leak and security vulnerability!).

-In Rails 3, scoping can be achieved by passing an array of values to `fresh_when`:
+In Rails 3, this scoping can be achieved by passing an array of values to `fresh_when`:

 @@@ ruby
+# app/controllers/widgets_controller.rb
 class WidgetsController < ApplicationController def show
     @widget = Widget.find(params[:id])